Home

 They can be a safety hazard for artists who wish to manipulate hot glass, opening the lid will release hot air directly at the user.

-Some kilns have an interior insulation which may be firebrick(this is a lightweight refractory ceramic material), ceramic board, ceramic fiber blanket or sometimes a combination of these materials.
+Interior kiln insulation may be firebrick(this is a lightweight refractory ceramic material), ceramic board, ceramic fiber blanket or sometimes a combination of these materials.

 They can be ordered with a viewing window in the door, lid or side of the unit.
 A bead door can also be fitted that allows the annealing of glass beads.